emodii/telegram-servermanager/README.md

      ```
      run - run a command on your server
      wake - wake a client up with WakeOnLan
-     start - start a service
-     stop - stop a service
      status - get status of a service
      ```
 Get your Telegram user_id: